RIBA Regent street window project 2016: Best Architect

 The whole of London toasts him, and throughout the lands

 We all can rest easy — fashion’s now in safe hands.

 The project approach begins at the narrative.
 This allowed us to create a opening into the visual language which was depicted in a series of drawings.
 At this point the wider team was pulled in, which included more architects, engineers, graphic designers, writers, musicians, marketing and app makers, rapid prototype specialist who started to help shape the project through experimentation from ground up.

 Our rather wonderful Liberty clients with Architecture Social Club’s multitude of skill sets have allowed the project to grow beyond the windows.
 A concept that lives on in time for there brand.
 Physically, there will be bespoke composition of sounds to enhance the project, apps you take away home in your pockets, as well as personalisable objects from the show you can buy.
 The installation physically extend into the shop with sound and 2 by 2 arrangements of items.

-Liberty Arc is a project we hope that grows beyond our scope and time at the windows!
+Arthur is a project we hope that grows beyond our scope and time at the windows!